Month by Month

 For festival-goers looking for contemporary acts rather than traditional village parties, June is hopping on the mainland.
 Top national and international performers fill atmospheric stages with dance, music and drama.

-Featuring Greek and international performers, this classical-music festival in the Peloponnese uses the Palamidi fortress as one of its atmospheric concert venues.
-Check out www.nafplionfestival.gr for dates and details.
+Featuring Greek and international performers, this classical-music festival, which falls at the end of the month, uses Nafplion's Palamidi fortress as one of its atmospheric concert venues.

 Feast of St John the Baptist